XrXr/xrxr.github.io/content/post/strict-aliasing.md

 ```

 In two's complement encoding, `-1` is all bits one.
 If we successfully write zero to any
-part of an all bits one number, surly the result woud _not_ stay as all bits one!
+part of an all bits one number, surly the result would _not_ stay as all bits one!

-GCC's output has a different order than our source program; `*ptr = 0` seems to have no effect on the
+GCC's output has a different order than our source program; `*ptr = 0` seems to
-final read from `foo`, even though one might understand `foo` and `ptr` as
+have no effect on the final read from `foo`, even though one might understand
-having the same address and expect `*ptr = 0` to happen first like in the source code.
+`foo` and `ptr` as having the same address and expect `*ptr = 0` to happen
+first like in the source code.
+Adding to the surprise, GCC has combined the two
+indirect writes into one, seemingly via the understanding that `foo` and `ptr`
+have the same address!
+There seems to be some strange contradiction.

 Compile with `-O2 -fno-strict-aliasing` and we get something different: